Creative Workflows

 hide

-What are the three key components of an approval process?
+What are the three key components of an approval process workflow?

 There are three key components that can help teams establish a structured and efficient approval process, and each can significantly enhance workflow design and efficiency.
 Let’s take a look at each of these three components.